 Studying in the Day Programme is full time.
-It consists of study periods, lectures, workshops and projects.
-The studies also include periods of individual work, when students can best develop their own individual expression under the guidance of a mentor.
-The fourth study year is optional, in which the student can choose a mentor in addition to taking part in regular teaching.
+It consists of courses, lectures, workshops and projects.
+The studies also include periods of individual work, when students can develop their own individual expression under the guidance of a mentor.
+The fourth study year is optional.
+In the fourth year, the student can choose a mentor to supervise their individual project in addition to taking part in the regular workshops and lectures.

-Students in the Day Programme are eligible for financial aid for students (https://www.kela.fi/financial-aid-for-students).
+Students in the Day Programme are eligible for financial aid for students through the Finnish Social Insurance Institution (Kela) (https://www.kela.fi/financial-aid-for-students).
 Students are also granted travel discounts as well as discounts in several art supply stores and museums.
 Once the student has successfully finished their studies, they are granted a graduation diploma.
 Having received the diploma, students can apply for membership in Finnish artists’ associations.
-One can continue studies onto the fourth, optional study year, during which the student is also entitled to the Finnish government’s study grant.
+One can continue studies onto the fourth, optional study year, during which the student is also entitled to Kela’s financial aid.

-Summary of the study goals and educational foundations of the three-year Day Programme in Art School Maa, in preparation for the profession of an artist:
+Summary of the study goals and educational foundations of the three-year Day Programme in Art School Maa

-- The student familiarizes themselves with different working methods in the contemporary arts and experiments with them.
-Methods mean, for example, observation, drawing, painting, photography, video, performance, and project-based art.
+- The student familiarises themselves with different working methods in the contemporary arts and experiments with them.
+Methods mean, for example, artistic thinking and observation, drawing, painting, photography, video, performance, site-specific and project-based art.

 - The student has basic knowledge and understanding of the context of contemporary art as well as of the cultural field in a broader sense.

-- The student has the ability to communicate and articulate their ideas verbally and in writing (seminar days, study circles and textual presentations).
+- The student has the ability to communicate and articulate their ideas verbally and in writing (seminar days, study circles and text-based presentations).

-- The student has practical information on operation in the professional art field (artist’s taxation, artist grants, artist unions, exhibiting in galleries, compiling a portfolio, making a website, producing project-based art).
+- The student has practical information on operating in the professional art field (artist’s taxation, artist grants, artist unions, exhibiting in galleries, compiling a portfolio, making a website, producing project-based art).

-In the future, language skills will be emphasized to a greater extent in the curriculum of Art School Maa.
-Our aim is that part of the courses will be taught in English, acknowledging the fact that the art field is international, and English language has become an essential skill in order to operate in it.
-We encourage applicants from English language backgrounds to apply, keeping in mind that the transition from a working environment operating mainly in Finnish into an entirely bilingual one is a process.
-We strive to become a good working environment for everyone wishing to study art, regardless of their language background.
+Throughout the years, teaching at Art School Maa has been done mainly in Finnish.
+Today, some of the courses in Art School Maa are taught entirely in English or at least bilingually if the working language of the group is English.
+We encourage applicants from English language backgrounds to apply, keeping in mind that the school still operates mostly in Finnish.
+In the future, language skills will be emphasised to a greater extent in the curriculum of Art School Maa.
+The transition from a working environment operating mainly in Finnish into an entirely bilingual one is a process.
+However, we strive to become a good working environment for everyone wishing to study art, regardless of their language background.

 Teachers of the Day Programme include Minna Henriksson, Warda Ahmed, Ahmed Al-Nawas, Panos Balomenos, Freja Bäckman, Emma Fält, Max Hannus, Eija Keskinen, Mikko Kuorinki, Anni Laakso, Lintu Lindfors, Jesse Matilainen, Pekka Niskanen, Egle Oddo, H Ouramo, Joakim Pusenius, Minna Pöllänen, Johanna Rojola, Martta Tuomaala, Kari Yli-Annala and Filippo Zambon.